FAQs for teachers and careers advisers

 Yes, apprenticeships are available in a range of patient-facing and non patient-facing roles.
 Examples include healthcare support, healthcare assistant, healthcare science assistant, healthcare science associate, pharmacy technician, business administration, health records and ICT support.
 Apprenticeships are being developed at intermediate, advanced, higher and degree level.

 Some clinical roles have traditionally been entered only via an approved full-time degree or postgraduate course.
-This may change as there are pilots planned for degree level apprenticeships in nursing, occupational therapy, physiotherapy and biomedical science.
+This is changing as a number of degree level apprenticeship standards have already been approved and vacancies advertised in nursing, occupational therapy, podiatry and areas of healthcare science.
+A number of standards have been approved in other roles too with more in development.

 A nursing degree apprenticeship has been approved for delivery leading to professional registration with the Nursing and Midwifery Council.